 The Faculty of Health and Medical Sciences is a world leader in health education and research.
 We seek to improve health care in Australia and internationally.

-We offer degrees in medicine and surgery, dentistry and oral health, nursing, health and medical sciences, public health, psychology, counselling and psychotherapy, and addiction studies.
+We offer degrees in medicine, dentistry and oral health, nursing, health and medical sciences, public health, psychology, physiotherapy, speech pathology, occupational therapy, counselling and psychotherapy, and addiction studies.
 Our faculty has an outstanding reputation for teaching and producing career-ready graduates, and is ranked third in Australia for securing full-time employment (Australian Graduate Survey 2015).
 Find out about our degrees, admission guidelines and how to apply.

 Through our groundbreaking research, we are transforming the lives of South Australians and influencing the health of individuals and communities, globally.
-The integration of our research and teaching ensures our graduates are equipped with the knowledge, skills and capabilities to not only deliver the best care, but to be tomorrow’s health leaders.Professor Andrew Zannettino - Interim Executive Dean
+The integration of our research and teaching ensures our graduates are equipped with the knowledge, skills and capabilities to not only deliver the best care, but to be tomorrow’s health leaders.Professor Benjamin Kile, Executive Dean

 Established in 1920, Adelaide Dental School offers a range of clinically-focused undergraduate and postgraduate degrees in dentistry and oral health.
 Students have access to leading edge facilities at the Dental Simulation Clinic, so that they can practise real-world patient care procedures in a technologically-advanced environment.